 FAGE UK Limited – Anti-Slavery and Human Trafficking Statement

 This statement is made in accordance with Section 54 of the U.K. Modern Slavery Act 2015 and sets out the actions of FAGE UK Limited (“FAGE”) to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities undertaken during the financial year ending 31 December 2016 and to activities that are planned for the future.
+This statement relates to actions and activities undertaken during the financial year ending 31 December 2022 and to activities that are planned for the future.

-As part of the food manufacturing industry, FAGE recognises that it has a responsibility to take a robust approach to modern slavery and human trafficking.
+As part of the food manufacturing industry, FAGE recognizes that it has a responsibility to take a robust approach to modern slavery and human trafficking.
 FAGE is committed to preventing modern slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from modern slavery and human trafficking.

 We hold ourselves accountable to our consumers, employees, associates and suppliers, and we strive daily to be worthy of their trust.
 We promote our people’s well-being by ensuring safe and healthy working conditions, respecting each individual’s rights, providing ongoing training and encouraging initiative, cooperation and professionalism.
 In addition:

-- Our Management is accountable for reviewing and designing all FAGE policies in relation to its own workforce and is also accountable for ensuring that Modern Slavery Awareness Training is delivered accordingly.
+Our Management has attended training programs on how to identify and risk assess human trafficking and modern slavery.
+It is accountable for designing and reviewing all FAGE policies in relation to its own workforce and is accountable for ensuring that Modern Slavery Awareness Training is delivered accordingly.

 No activities were considered to be at high risk of slavery or human trafficking this financial year.

 • our business's purchasing practices, specifically on how we can influence supply chain conditions to prevent purchases at unrealistically low prices;

 • how to assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available;

 • how to identify the signs of slavery and human trafficking;

 what initial steps should be taken if slavery or human trafficking is suspected;

-- how to escalate potential slavery or human trafficking issues to the relevant parties within FAGE;
+• how to escalate potential slavery or human trafficking issues to the relevant parties within FAGE;

-- awareness of the external help that is available, for example through the U.K. Modern Slavery Helpline;
+• awareness of the external help that is available, for example through the U.K. Modern Slavery Helpline;

 • steps FAGE should take if suppliers or contractors do not implement anti-slavery policies in high-risk scenarios, including their removal from our supply chains.

-This statement is made pursuant to Section 54 of the U.K. Modern Slavery Act 2015 and constitutes our anti-slavery and human trafficking statement for the financial year ending 2016.
+This statement is made pursuant to Section 54 of the U.K. Modern Slavery Act 2015 and constitutes our anti-slavery and human trafficking statement for the financial year ending 31 December 2022.
 This statement has been approved by FAGE’s board of directors, who will review and update it annually.